Do You Need Insurance to Register a Car?

 Can you register a car without insurance?

-In most states, you will need to have insurance coverage in place before you’re allowed to register a car.
 Before you can legally drive your car on the road, the state where you live will require you to register your vehicle with the DMV.
-In most states, step one to registering your car is to provide proof that you have current auto insurance coverage.
+In most states, one of the first steps to registering your car is to provide proof that you have current auto insurance coverage.

-Depending upon your state's policy, you may be able to verify your car insurance coverage in one of three ways:
+Depending upon your state's car insurance laws, you may be able to verify your car insurance coverage in one of three ways: